adscorp100/mdhomecarebuild/src/content/blog/how-to-become-disability-support-worker-australia.md

 - **Processing Time**: 2-6 weeks
 - **Required**: For all NDIS-funded support work

+For a detailed walkthrough of this process, see our [complete guide to the NDIS Worker Screening Check](/blog/ndis-worker-screening-check-complete-guide-2025).

 **First Aid Certificate:**
 - **Type**: HLTAID011 Provide First Aid
 - **Cost**: $120-$200